acep-aedg/aedg-data-pond/README.md

 # Welcome

-Welcome to the data repository for the Alaska Energy Data Gateway (AEDG) development work being conducted by the Alaska Center for Energy and Power.
+Welcome to the data repository for the Alaska Energy Data Gateway (AEDG).
+Energy-related data are stored here in multiple directories for use in AEDG.
+The unifying hub is the PostGIS data that AEDG's [Extract-Load-Transform (ELT) pipeline](https://github.com/acep-aedg/aedg-etl-2024) (permissions may be required) has created.
+A script in this repository pulls normalized tables and denormalized views from that database and writes the files found here.
+Formats and uses are described below.

+The second source of files here is AEDG's [metadata generation process](https://github.com/acep-aedg/aedg-metadata).
+That system uses Python code to generate JSON metadata files conforming to the [OEMetadata standard](https://openenergyplatform.github.io/oemetadata/latest/).
+The resulting metadata files are then copied here to create documentation for individual data files.

 ## Serving multiple purposes

 This repository currently serves two distinct purposes.

 1. This repository is a transfer point between the [Extract-Load-Transform (ELT) pipeline](https://github.com/acep-aedg/aedg-etl-2024) (permissions may be required) and the Rails web app that displays data at the community level.
 [TODO: add link when it is available].
 These files are for **internal** development work.
 2. This repository is also intended to provide long-term public access to the data available via the AEDG.
 This includes storage of the original (or slightly corrected) source files and user-friendly versions of data that can be applied to other purposes.
 These files are designed to face **external** users.

 As the system matures, we will develop an alternative method of transfering internal files.
 However, for the time being, these are CSV and GeoJSON versions of normalized database tables; these files will not be intuitively accessible by humans.

 The best form for the external files adhere to the Findable-Accessible-Interoperable-Reuseable (FAIR) principles, a goal not required for our internal development work.

 ## File formats